 WAC 173-443-060 Prohibitions and additional requirements for new products and equipment listed in Table 1.
+(1)

-(1) Prohibitions.
-No person may offer for sale, lease, rent, install, or otherwise cause to enter into Washington commerce any new product or equipment, as defined in WAC 173-443-030, that contains((${\tau}$)) or uses((${\tau}$ or will use HFCs or other substitutes prohibited for an end-use)) a prohibited substance listed in WAC 173-443-040, Table 1, unless an exemption is provided for in WAC 173-443-050.
+Prohibitions.
+No person may sell, offer for sale, lease, rent, install, or otherwise cause to enter into Washington commerce any new product or equipment, as defined in WAC 173-443-030, that contains or uses a prohibited substance listed in WAC 173-

-(2) Sell through provisions.

-(a) Products and equipment manufactured prior to the ((applicable)) effective date of a prohibition in WAC 173-443-040, Table 1, may be sold, leased, rented, imported, exported, distributed, installed, used, or otherwise introduced into Washington commerce after the date of prohibition.

-(((a) For products and equipment imported from outside the United States, the date of import may be considered the date of manufacture.
+443-040, Table 1, unless an exemption is provided for in WAC 173-443-050.

-(b) For refrigeration equipment and chillers, the date the manufacturer affixed an equipment label indicating the equipment's date of manufacture is the date of manufacture.

-(c)) (b) Polyurethane foam systems manufactured (blended) before ((an applicable)) the prohibition date and not yet applied on site may be used after the prohibition date.

-(3) Other allowances.
-Except where ((an)) existing ((system)) equipment is retrofit, nothing in this chapter requires a person ((that)) who acquired a product or equipment ((containing)) that con- tains or ((using)) uses a prohibited ((substitute)) substance prior to the effective date of a prohibition in WAC 173-443-040 to cease use of that product or equipment.

-(4) Product labeling and disclosure.
+- (2) Sell through provisions. - (a) Products and equipment manufactured prior to the effective date of a prohibition in WAC 173-443-040, Table 1, may be sold, leased, rented, imported, exported, distributed, installed, used, or otherwise introduced into Washington commerce after the date of prohibition. - (b) Polyurethane foam systems manufactured (blended) before the prohibition date and not yet applied on site may be used after the prohibition date. - (3) Other allowances.
+Except where existing equipment is retrofit, nothing in this chapter requires a person who acquired a product or equipment that contains or uses a prohibited substance prior to the effective date of a prohibition in WAC 173-443-040 to cease use of that product or equipment. - (4) Product labeling and disclosure. - (a) Except as provided in (d) and (e) of this subsection and for products and equipment listed as exempt in WAC 173-443-060, a manufacturer of any new product or equipment listed in

-(a) Except as provided in (d) and (e) of this subsection and for products and equipment listed as exempt in WAC 173-443-060, a manufacturer of any new product or equipment listed in Table 1 must disclose the substance(s) contained or used through labeling the product(s) or equipment in accordance with this subsection.
+Table 1 must disclose the substance(s) contained or used through labeling the product(s) or equipment in accordance with this subsection.